Advertisement

 STI screening should be based on your anatomy and sexual behaviors

-"Individuals' risks are directly tied to their sexual practices," explains Marcus Sandling, MD, clinical director of sexual health at Callen-Lorde Community Health Center in New York City.
+"Individuals' risks are directly tied to their sexual practices," explains Marcus Sandling, MD, a New York-based infectious disease specialist and primary care physician dedicated to LGBTQ+ health and HIV prevention.
 "If patients have more than one partner, or if they're inconsistently using condoms, or their primary partner is having other partners, then they should be having appropriate screenings at regular intervals."

 "I use the term 'inconsistent condom use' because you can use them 95 percent of the time, and that's great, but it's still inconsistent," adds Dr. Sandling.

 If you are sexually active, your healthcare provider (HCP) should talk to you about your sexual history to help determine what STI testing might be necessary for you.
 Most sexually active people will need routine screening tests for HIV, hepatitis B and C, gonorrhea, and chlamydia.
 Depending on additional risk factors or symptoms, your HCP may recommend testing for syphilis, herpes, or other STIs.
+(Everyone should be screened for syphilis at least once in their life.)
 Symptoms that indicate the need for testing include unusual bleeding or discharge, pain during sex or urination, or sores.

 Where you might be in your gender-affirmation process can also help your HCP understand and advise what tests you need.